LibertyDSNP/meta/DESIGN_DOCS.md

     That means it won't be a separate package, and the code will be tailored for this repo.
     One might also say that the scope is also limited to developer testing, so it's not meant to be used in CI or a test environment such as a test blockchain network.
 * **Problem Statement**: The "why."
 A short summary of the issue(s) that this design solves.
-    This doesn't have to be a technical problem.
+    This doesn't have to be a technical problem, and it doesn't have to be a literal "problem."
+    It could also be a necessary feature.
-    "Developer unhappiness" or "improved user experience" are also problems.
+    "Developer unhappiness", "user experience needs improvement", are also problems.
 * **Goals and Non-goals**:  what this solution is trying to do, and is also _not_ trying to do, in concrete terms.
 Measurable goals are best.
 * **Glossary** (optional): if you think inline links to concepts are too distracting, include a glossary section.
     This can be links, text or both.